Streamliners for Answer Set Programming: Streamlining ASP

 \definecolor{shadecolor}{gray}{0.9} \newenvironment{promptbox}[1]{ \begin{shaded*} \textbf{#1}\\ }{\end{shaded*}}

-The prompt is divided into three components: First, it states the objective, namely, to generate five additional Clingo constraints that improve solving efficiency by eliminating symmetries or redundant solutions.
+The prompt is divided into three components: first, it states the objective, namely, to generate five additional \textsc{clingo} constraints that improve solving efficiency by eliminating symmetries or redundant solutions.
 Second, it provides a step-by-step description of how the LLM should analyze the encoding and derive suitable constraints.
 This procedural guidance follows the principles of the Chain-of-Thought technique~\cite{WeiEtal22}.
-Finally, the prompt specifies compliance rules that enforce syntactic correctness of the generated Clingo code and encourage diversity and creativity in the proposed constraints.
+Finally, the prompt specifies compliance rules that require syntactic correctness of the generated \textsc{clingo} code and encourage diversity and creativity in the proposed constraints.
 This prompt is similar to the one used for the original StreamLLM approach.
 The main differences are the following:

-\begin{itemize} \item Our approach asks for Clingo constraints, while the other approach uses MiniZinc. \item We only ask for well-studied streamliners in ASP, namely symmetry-breaking and implied constraints.
-On the other hand, the original StreamLLM approach is also interested in streamliners that might make some instances unsatisfiable. \item The prompt for the original StreamLLM approach tells the LLM how to deal with feedback on previously provided constraints.
-Since their experiments showed that this adaptive variant is not working significantly better than a variant without feedback, we omitted this part. \end{itemize}

-Typically, the LLM returns single constraints.
+\begin{itemize} \item Our approach asks for \textsc{clingo} constraints, while the original approach uses MiniZinc. \item We only ask for well-studied streamliners in ASP, namely symmetry-breaking and implied constraints.
+In contrast, the original StreamLLM approach is also interested in streamliners that might make some instances unsatisfiable. \item The prompt for the original StreamLLM approach tells the LLM how to deal with feedback on previously provided constraints.
+As the experiments by Voboril et al.~\cite{voboril-jair-2025} showed that this adaptive variant is not working significantly better than a variant without feedback, we omit this part. \end{itemize} Typically, the LLM returns single constraints.
 However, it is also possible that it returns multiple constraints or new rules.
 In our procedure, we treat them the same as a single constraint.